ericroys-school/taskingWithReactAndSpring/README.md

 ![alt text](/doc/images/task_screenshot.png "Tasking Screenshot")

-You will need to clone the Java Spring repo before things will work properly.
+You will need to install/run the Java Spring portion before things will work properly as the React app expects to retrieve data from the web service.
 Please follow the instructions in that repo's readme.

 ## Usage